Knowledge-augmented Graph Neural Networks with Concept-aware Attention for Adverse Drug Event Detection: Related Work

 Several recent publications studied graph neural networks for ADE detection. \citet{kwak2020drug} built a drug-disease graph to represent clinical data for adverse drug reaction detection.
 GAR~\citep{shen2021gar} uses graph embedding-based methods and adversarial learning.
 CGEM~\citep{gao2022contextualized} combines contextualized embeddings from pretrained language models with graph convolutional neural networks.

-Some other studies also adopted other neural network architectures such as capsule networks and self-attention mechanism. \citet{zhang2020gated} proposed the gated iterative capsule network (GICN) using CNN and a capsule network to extract the complete phrase information and deep semantic information.
+Some other studies also adopted other neural network architectures, such as capsule networks and self-attention mechanisms. \citet{zhang2020gated} proposed the gated iterative capsule network (GICN) using CNN and a capsule network to extract the complete phrase information and deep semantic information.
 The gated iterative unit in the capsule network enables the clustering of features and captures contextual information.
-The attention mechanism prioritizes representation learning for the critical parts of a document by assigning them higher weight scores. \citet{ge2019detecting} employed multi-head self-attention and \citet{wunnava2020dual} developed a dual-attention mechanism with BiLSTM to capture semantic information in the sentence.
+The attention mechanism prioritizes representation learning for the critical parts of a document by assigning them higher weight scores. \citet{ge2019detecting} employed multi-head self-attention, and \citet{wunnava2020dual} developed a dual-attention mechanism with BiLSTM to capture semantic information in the sentence.

 Another direction of related work is knowledge augmentation for deep learning models.
 Many publications adopt knowledge graph to guide the representation learning in various applications~\citep{ji2022survey}.
-For example, \citet{ma2018targeted} injected commonsense knowledge into a long short-term memory network and \citep{liang2022aspect} enhanced the graph convolutional network with affective knowledge to improve aspect-based sentiment analysis.
+For example, \citet{ma2018targeted} injected commonsense knowledge into a long short-term memory network, and \citet{liang2022aspect} enhanced the graph convolutional network with affective knowledge to improve aspect-based sentiment analysis.
 Knowledge injection is also used for other applications such as hate speech detection~\citep{pamungkas2021joint}, mental healthcare~\citep{yang2022mental}, and personality detection~\cite{poria2013common}.
+Some other works focus on the construction of medical knowledge graphs and data augmentation with knowledge graphs~\cite{sun2020medical,shi2022mda}.